 - Information Networking Institute

-Develop technical, interdisciplinary skills in information networking, security, and mobility while incorporating business and policy perspectives.
+Develop technical, interdisciplinary skills in information networking, security, and mobile and IoT engineering while incorporating business and policy perspectives.

 - Integrated Innovation Institute